 I was intrigued to see how the provision of a 'fictional construct' might bring about effective learning connected to story-telling.
 Early in my teaching career, I taught as part of the Key Stage Three curriculum, a sequence of learning to Year Eight, delivered principally from a text book, which was based around the premise of … Continue reading How to teach dystopian creative writing through a ‘creative construct’

-What would happened if the students were part of a collaborative planning process when attempting to form a successful answer?
+What would happen if the students were part of a collaborative planning process when attempting to form a successful answer?
 There are some notable challenges in preparing students to respond to AQA's GCSE English Language, Paper Two, Question Two.
 The question essentially asks students to synthesise evidence - ideas, information, textual detail - from two … Continue reading Some great suggestions for GCSE English Language, Paper 2, Question 2

 Could playing creatively with narrative perspective help our students to grow in confidence as writers, cultivating more confidence, control and awareness of voice when they write?
 Almost definitely, as playing creatively has a tendency to boost confidence and foster a sense of discovery.
 During our 'Writing From The Outside' scheme of learning - which forms part … Continue reading What Happens When We Tell Stories From Different Points Of View?